gigwell/supergoose/README.md

 <a name="relFunction" />
 ### Relationship Creator Functions

-* parentOf - Creates a one to many relationship
+* parentOf / oneToMany - Creates a one to many relationship
-* childOf - Creates a many to one relationship
+* childOf / manyToOne  - Creates a many to one relationship
-* hasA - Creates a one to one relationship
+* hasA / oneToOne - Creates a one to one relationship
-* hasMany - Creates a many to many relationship
+* hasMany / manyToMany - Creates a many to many relationship

 __Arguments__
 * modelName <String> -   Name of related Model
 * [myPath] <String> - Name of path on this schema that refers to related Model.
 (If not provided, a default is used based on the model name. '_clicks' for the above example)

 __Returns__